swutw/cpex_cv_forecasting/README.md

 4. Crop, process, and annotate downloaded images: **python ./supplementary/crop_edit_daily_images.py**

 This reads in _switches_process.txt_ that was created in 2.
 It's automatic, so no need for any changes.
 It:
-    - adds the locations of St. Croix and Sal wherever applicable.
+    - adds the locations of Sal wherever applicable.
     - crops images.
     - joins images together for animations.
     - creates final animations.